Mc-Zen/tidy/src/parse-module.typ

 }

-/// Parse the docstrings of a typst module.
+/// Parse the doc-comments of a typst module.
 This function returns a dictionary
 /// with the keys
 /// - `name`: The module name as a string.
 /// - `functions`: A list of function documentations as dictionaries.